maputnik/osm-liberty/README.md

 1. Take the `iconset.json` and import it to the [Maki Editor](https://www.mapbox.com/maki-icons/editor/).
 2. Apply your changes and download the icons in SVG format and the iconset in JSON format.
-3. Optional: Format the JSON with `cat iconset.json | jq -MS '.'` for better legibility.
+3. Format the JSON with `cat iconset.json | jq -MS '.'` for better legibility.
+4. Replace the current iconset.json in this repository with the updated one.
-4. Add the SVG files from the folder [svgs_not_in_iconset](https://github.com/maputnik/osm-liberty/tree/gh-pages/svgs/svgs_not_in_iconset) to the folder `svgs` downloaded from the Maki Editor.
+5. Replace all the icons in the `svgs_iconset` with the SVGs downloaded from the Make Editor.
-These are the SVGs for road shields, the dot used for city and town layers and the road area pattern which could not be modified using the Maki Editor.
-To modify these you could use e.g. [Inkscape](https://inkscape.org).
-5. Install [spritezero-cli](https://github.com/mapbox/spritezero-cli): `npm install -g @mapbox/spritezero-cli`
-6. Generate the low resolution sprite: `spritezero osm-liberty ./svgs/`
-7. Generate the high resolution sprite: `spritezero --retina osm-liberty@2x ./svgs/`

-## Have a look at ...

-- [OSM Liberty Topo](https://github.com/nst-guide/osm-liberty-topo) - a topographic fork of OSM Liberty